 A small church remains in the village, a remnant of the former mission, and has about 50-75 adults and about an equal number of children.
 The pastor, Jeremias, is a Jesus-loving man in spite of a life filled with tragedy (see story – https://kubackisinangola.com/2013/11/06/danny-craig-jeremiah-jesus).
 He has become a dear friend and brother and we will enjoy building further relationships here over the next two years, seeking to serve with medicine the people of this region of Angola, while sharing and demonstrating our Father’s love for them.
 The people live difficult lives, vulnerable (especially the children) to malnutrition, malaria, diarrheal and respiratory diseases, as well as Tuberculosis and Leprosy.
 Every family has lost several children to disease, malaria killing the most children (in this region 1/3 children die before the age of 5).

 In 2006, Samaritan’s Purse financed the construction of a small 12 bed hospital and outpatient clinic building in Cavango (we’ve expanded it to 40 beds).
 There are four minimally trained nurses who have seen a few patients/week for the past several years.
 In 2014, Vineyard Church of Delaware County (Tim and Betsy’s home church in Ohio) purchased a vehicle to help transport those ill and injured to the clinic.
-Tim is working at the clinic the first two weeks of each month, hoping to see the patient volume increase enough to support our continued presence there.
-We are seeing about 30 new patients/day as of July, 2016.
+Tim is working at the clinic and has seen the patient volume increase greatly over their seven years of work.
+We are treating about 20-5- inpatients daily and seeing about the same numbers of new patients/day as of 2020.
 The location appears to fit what God has asked of us in serving with medicine and communicating and modeling God’s love to those who have no access to the same.

-MAF and AGA have combined to finance the construction of a dirt airstrip in Cavango, which will hopefully be completed in 2017 and will greatly facilitate medical transport to the city for those needing urgent surgery, as well as make it more convenient for Tim’s monthly travel ministry with MAF.
-We are considering building a hangar and housing for a pilot’s family and stationing a small plane at Cavango, as well.
+MAF and AGA have combined to finance the construction of a dirt airstrip in Cavango, which will hopefully be completed in 2021 and will greatly facilitate medical transport to the city for those needing urgent surgery (60-70/yr), as well as make it more convenient for Tim’s travel ministry with MAF.
+We are considering building a hangar, more hospital buildings and housing for a pilot’s family and stationing a small plane at Cavango, as well.